 Abstract

-Purpose – This introduction aims to summarize five studies included in this themed issue that focus
+Purpose – This introduction aims to summarize five studies included in this themed issue that focuson conflict management and performance outcomes.
+These studies highlight how conflict

 management research can help organizations perform more effectively.